alyzart22/node-pathogens-portal-Mexico/README.md

     ```

     **Note:** Above step have two commands and `<branch name>` will be the branch you are working on.

+## Analytics

+It can be useful to collect metrics for a website (like number of visits across the site and for each pages).
+There are several tools (free and paid) that can be used for this.
+Few examples [Google Analytics](https://developers.google.com/analytics/devguides/collection/ga4), [Motomo](https://matomo.org/), [Mixpanel](https://mixpanel.com/), etc

+## Hosting

+Hosting means getting the content to the internet, this can be done in different ways.
+Contact your university/group IT team regarding this, as there can be organisational policies/regulations on this.

 ## Credits